 - Download on PhilPapers

 (2) Epistemic Paternalism, Epistemic Permissivism, and Standpoint Epistemology.
 (2020).
-Epistemic Paternalism Reconsidered: Conceptions, Justifications, and Implications (Amiel Bernal and Guy Axtell, eds.), pp. 201–215.
+Epistemic Paternalism Reconsidered: Conceptions, Justifications, and Implications, edited by Amiel Bernal and Guy Axtell, pp. 201–215.
 Lanham, MD: Rowman and Littlefield.

 Epistemic paternalism is the practice of interfering with someone’s inquiry, without their consent, for their own epistemic good.
 In this chapter, I explore the relationship between epistemic paternalism and two other epistemological theses: epistemic permissivism and standpoint epistemology.
 I argue that examining this relationship is fruitful because it sheds light on a series of cases in which epistemic paternalism is unjustified and brings out notable similarities between epistemic permissivism and standpoint epistemology.